 Outokumpu’s vision is to become the best value creator in stainless steel by 2020 through customer orientation and efficiency.
 Every word on our vision counts – it spells out when, to whom, and how.
 It brings us back to basics – the efficiency by which we serve our customers, knowing what they need.

 Outokumpu has set six must-win battles to reach the vision of becoming the best value creator in stainless steel.
 Safety is our number one priority: safety is our permit to operate – for personnel, customers, the environment – and disciplined safety practices correlate with improved quality and operational efficiency.
 Secondly, flat structure, lean business support functions and shared services drive high performance throughout the organization.
-World-class supply chain will lead to more efficient operations by matching market demand with our manufacturing capabilities through sharp planning of required capacity, resources and logistics.
-Manufacturing excellence aims for implementing a standardized operating model to unleash continuous productivity gains to reach industry benchmark competitiveness.
+Operational excellence aims to deliver continuous improvement and step change in quality, supply chain and manufacturing.
 Commercial excellence focuses on margin growth through a superior product strategy that matches market demand with an optimal product mix.
 The Americas holds the biggest potential for profitability improvement, and here all the other must-win battles are being capitalized to improve the business area's cost and market position.
 Digital transformation drives for new digital business and manufacturing platforms and a major step-change towards data driven management.

 Our financial targets are linked to our vision.
 We expect to reach these targets by the end of 2020 at the latest: